oliverbj/CWReporter/readme.md

 1. Set up your report in CargoWise One.
 The destination should be a FTP server.
 2. Set up the report in the `config/cwreporter.php` file.

-   ⋅⋅⋅Remember to create a table in your database, and map the columns!
+   Remember to create a table in your database, and map the columns!
 Also remember to set the config files folder path to the same path as the CargoWise One report.

 3) Register a scheduled command, to listen for new reports.
 (See "**Scheduled Commands**")